 - Gyermekápolási táppénz is part of the sick-pay system, the length of which depends on the age of the child: under one year, unlimited; 12 to 35 months, up to 84 days per child per year; 36 to 71 months, 42 days; and six to 12 years, 14 days.
 Single parents are entitled to a double period of leave.
 Leave is a family entitlement and sickness benefit is paid at 50 or 60 per cent of actual earnings up to a limit. - Parents caring for a child facing long-term illness or disability may take Gyermekek otthongondozási díja (GYOD).
 The benefit is provided regardless of the age of the child.
-The gross amount of the benefit is HUF147,312 [€416.01] per month in 2021 (HUF123,910 [€349.92] per month in 2020), 88 per cent of the minimum wage.
-In the case that more than one child is affected, the amount of the benefit is 1.5 times the base amount, HUF220,968 [€624.01] in 2021.
+By 2022, the gross amount of the benefit has reached that of the minimum wage, which is HUF200,000 [€504.44] per month (HUF147,312 [€371.55] per month in 2021, 88 per cent of the minimum wage).
+In the case that more than one child is affected, the amount of the benefit is 1.5 times the base amount, HUF300,000 [€756.66] in 2022.
 If GYOD is provided for one of the children in a family, the other parent can claim GYES for another child in the same family.
-If both GYOD and GYES are claimed by the same parent, the amount of GYOD is reduced by the amount of GYES.
-Either of the parents (adoptive or biological) is entitled to GYOD.
+If both GYOD and GYES are claimed by the same parent, the amount of GYOD is entitled to GYOD.

 - Mothers are entitled to two paid one-hour breaks per day for breastfeeding until a child is six months old; and to one one-hour break until a child is nine months old.
 The number of hours is doubled in the case of twins. - Employers are required to provide part-time employment for parents of children under three years of age if requested.
 By default, this means a working time of four hours per day, but other arrangements are also possible upon the agreement of the employer and the employee.
-For parents with three or more children, the possibility is available until the youngest child turns five years old. - Employed parents rearing children below 16 years of age are eligible to additional days off (for both parents): two days for one child; four days for two children; and seven days for three or more children.
+For parents with three or more children, the possibility is available until the youngest child turns five years old. - Employed parents with children below 16 years of age are eligible to additional days off (for both parents): two days for one child; four days for two children; and seven days for three or more children.
 Since 1 January 2019, parents working in the Central Administration have doubled the amount of these days for leave.